 USDA Hardiness Zone 4-8 |

 Prefers moist, rich, organic, well-drained soils in full to part shade.
 Do not let soil dry out.
 Stoloniferous, but this variety spreads more slowly than others.
-Propagate by seed or spring division.
+Propagate by spring division.
 Makes an excellent groundcover or edging for shady or naturalized areas.

 Soil Moisture Needs